Morning, Tuesday, 10th December 2024

 Areas for discussion include priorities for identifying and supporting vulnerable workers, as well as improving multi-agency coordination and overall response to modern slavery.

-With statistics recently published by the Home Office indicating a record high of 17,004 reported cases in 2023, stakeholders and policymakers will assess the effectiveness of the National Referral Mechanism framework for identifying victims of modern slavery, including the way forward for addressing challenges with victim referral.
+With statistics published by the Home Office indicating a record high of 16,996 reported cases in 2023 and the Government recently pledging to recruit 200 extra staff to tackle a backlog of modern slavery cases, stakeholders and policymakers will assess the effectiveness of the National Referral Mechanism framework for identifying victims of modern slavery, including the way forward for addressing challenges with victim referral.

 Sessions in the agenda discuss priorities for improving the engagement and response of commercial organisations and public authorities, as well as how compliance and effective tackling of modern slavery in supply chains can be strengthened, including options for improving supply chain oversight.

-With the new EU Directive on corporate sustainability due diligence coming into force last month, mandating companies to identify and address human rights impacts within and outside the EU, delegates and stakeholders will consider practicalities and best practice in proactive safeguarding and human rights measures within corporate operations, as well as how the new measures will impact UK businesses’ supply chain partners.
+With the new EU Directive on corporate sustainability due diligence coming into force in July, mandating companies to identify and address human rights impacts within and outside the EU, delegates and stakeholders will consider practicalities and best practice in proactive safeguarding and human rights measures within corporate operations, as well as how new measures will impact UK businesses’ supply chain partners.
+It also comes with the new consultation launched by DHSC on proposals to legally require NHS suppliers to mitigate risks of exploitation in their supply chains.

-Further sessions explore the way forward for improving responsiveness of public authorities, frontline agencies, businesses and support services, looking at support for victims of modern slavery, including those who enter the UK illegally.
+Further sessions explore the way forward for improving responsiveness in public authorities, frontline agencies, businesses and support services, looking at support for victims of modern slavery, including those who enter the UK illegally.

 With increased police reports of modern slavery offences and referrals to the National Referral Mechanism, delegates will discuss implementation so far of the Serious and Organised Crime Strategy 2023-2028, alongside the National Crime Agency’s own strategy.
 Delegates will look at latest thinking on disrupting domestic groups, securing the UK border, maximising international cooperation to cut off supply routes, and plans to increase the number of officers dedicated to tackling serious and organised crime in regional policing.